DakaraiG/Application/README.md

    - https://sourceforge.net/projects/xampp/

 2. **Import the Database**:
-   - Use phpMyAdmin or MySQL import the `PersonalFinanceDB.sql` file located in the `Database/` directory.
+   - Use phpMyAdmin or MySQL to import the `PersonalFinanceDB.sql` file located in the `Database/` directory.

 4. **Run the Application**: